Pixels (2015 film): Plot

 The aliens attack Washington, D.C. with an army of video game characters.
-Alongside Will and a repentant Eddie, the Arcaders fight through the onslaught with leftover weaponry while Ludlow confronts Lady Lisa, a video game character whom he has a crush on, but he persuades her to join him.
-Brenner, Violet and Will are summoned to the alien's mother ship for a final chance to save Earth by facing their leader as Donkey Kong.

-The trio is placed on the game's starting level, with Donkey Kong and the captives at the top level.
+With Cooper and a repentant Eddie's help, the Arcaders fight through the onslaught while Ludlow persuades Lady Lisa, a video game character whom he has a crush on, to side with them.
+Brenner, Violet, Cooper and Q*bert are summoned to the aliens' mother ship for a final chance to save Earth by facing their leader as Donkey Kong.
+The group is placed on the game's starting level, with Donkey Kong and the captives at the top level.
 Struggling against the obstacles, Brenner loses hope until Matty reveals Eddie's cheating.
-Realizing he is actually the world's best Donkey Kong player, Brenner regains his spirit and defeats Donkey Kong, resulting in the aliens' forces, including Lisa, being neutralized.
+Realizing he actually is the world's best Donkey Kong player, Brenner regains his spirit and defeats Donkey Kong, resulting in the aliens' forces, including Lisa, being neutralized.

-The Arcaders are hailed as heroes as Will negotiates a peaceful agreement with the aliens.
-Eddie apologizes to Sam for his cheating and acknowledges him as the best Donkey Kong player.
-Seeing Ludlow devastated over Lisa's termination, Q*Bert cheers him up by sacrificing his existence to shapeshift into her.
-Brenner and Violet begin a relationship, Eddie meets Serena Williams and Martha Stewart as he requested and the aliens restore everything on Earth before their departure, including Iwatani's hand.
+The Arcaders are hailed as heroes as Cooper negotiates a peace agreement with the aliens.
+Eddie apologizes to Brenner for cheating and acknowledges him as the best Donkey Kong player.
+Seeing Ludlow devastated over Lisa's termination, Q*bert cheers him up by shapeshifting into her.
+Brenner and Violet begin a relationship while Eddie meets Serena Williams and Martha Stewart.
+The aliens return to their home planet.
+One year later, a now-married Ludlow and Lisa have Q*bert-like children.